Can a healthy diet prevent cataracts?

 But if you are like most Americans, it's likely that your diet lacks key nutrients because you're not eating enough fruits and vegetables.
-Therefore, it's wise to consider taking one or more daily nutritional supplements to make sure you are getting all the nutrients you need.
+Therefore, it's wise to consider taking one or more daily nutritional supplements to make sure you are getting all the nutrients you need for optimum eye health.

 Prior to embarking on a regimen of eye vitamins and other nutritional supplements, consult your optometrist or ophthalmologist.
 In some cases, taking too much of a specific vitamin or nutrient could be harmful to your health.